astropy/astropy/docs/coordinates/index.rst

 |skycoord| and the individual frame classes also support specifying a distance
 from the frame origin.
 The origin depends on the particular coordinate frame;
-this can be, e.g., centered on the earth, centered on the solar system barycenter, etc. Two angles and a distance specify a unique point in 3D space, which also allows converting the coordinates to a Cartesian representation::
+this can be, for example, centered on the earth, centered on the solar system barycenter, etc. Two angles and a distance specify a unique point in 3D space, which also allows converting the coordinates to a Cartesian representation::